 In response, the development bank recommended the Cambodian government continues efforts to contain COVID-19 infection, strengthen consumer and investor confidence, promotion of exports and particularly in agricultural commodities as well as facilitate trade and reduce the costs of doing business, and stabilization of retail prices…”.

-Putting all these aspects together, it seems that on balance, the Cambodia property market is healthy enough to compete despite its challenges.
+Putting all these aspects together, it seems that on balance, the Cambodia property market is healthy enough to compete globally despite its unique challenges.